1017 Records

-The New 1017 Records, also known as 1017 Global Music, LLC and formerly 1017 Brick Squad, So Icey Entertainment, & 1017 Eskimo, is an American record label founded by Gucci Mane after his departure from Mizay Entertainment and the closing of So Icey.
-The label's most successful artists include Mane, Waka Flocka Flame, Pooh Shiesty, Big Scarr and OJ da Juiceman.
+1017 Global Music, LLC, also known as The New 1017 Records (formerly known as 1017 Brick Squad, So Icey Entertainment, and 1017 Eskimo, briefly GUWOP Enterprises), is an American record label founded by Gucci Mane in 2007.
+Its formation followed his departure from Mizay Entertainment and the dissolution of So Icey.
+The label has signed mainly Atlanta-based hip hop recording artists, such as Young Thug, Waka Flocka Flame, Pooh Shiesty and OJ da Juiceman, among others.

 History

 2007–2013

 In 2007 Gucci Mane founded his first independent record label, So Icey Entertainment, after signing with Mizay Entertainment.
 Soon after Gucci released his independent album, Trap-A-Thon.

-From 2007 - 2009, So Icey Entertainment flooded the streets and online streaming platforms with mixtapes.
-These early years of internet mixtapes would change independent music forever, paving the way for platforms like YouTube, Soundcloud, and Audiomack.
-Gucci, along with his independent label, So Icey Entertainment, is also responsible for birthing legendary trap music names such as DJ Drama.